waqas1013/Food-Runner/README.md

 The Screen Object Model (SOM) is a powerful design pattern widely utilized in test automation, particularly in Mobile UI Automation.
 This framework significantly enhances test maintenance and reduces code duplication.
 In this framework, tests leverage the screen object class methods to interact with the UI of the application.

 ### Key Benefits
-- **Maintainability:** When the UI of a page changes, only the code within the screen object needs to be updated, not the tests themselves.
+- **Easier Maintenance::** When the UI of a page changes, only the code within the screen object needs to be updated, not the tests themselves.
-- **Separation of Concerns:** Locators and test scripts are stored separately, allowing for a cleaner architecture and easier updates.
+- **Clear Structure:** Locators and test scripts are stored separately, allowing for a cleaner architecture and easier updates.

 ## Tools and Technologies Used